Back to search result Previous Next

 Modern indications: Stomach pain; retching and vomiting; abdominal pain; diarrhea; dysentery.

-Classic indications: malarial disease with no desire for food and drink; heat effusion with aversion to cold with sweating; retching; rumbling intestines with pain on pressure; heart vexation;
+Classical indications: malarial disease with no desire for food and drink; heat effusion with aversion to cold with sweating; retching; rumbling intestines with pain on pressure; heart vexation; manic disease; drum distension; sudden turmoil (cholera); cold spleen; nontransformation of grain and water (undigested food in the stool); heat or pain in the soles of the feet; epilepsy

 Needle stimulus: Needling: 0.5‒1.0 cùn oblique or perpendicular insertion.
 Moxa: 3 cones; pole 3‒5 min.